jahands/workers-observability-utils/README.md

 - Collect and track `COUNT`, `GAUGE`, and `HISTOGRAM` metrics
 - Auto-aggregation of metrics based on type
 - Tag support for all metrics
-- Export metrics to Datadog (other providers coming soon)
+- Export metrics to multiple sinks (Datadog, Workers Analytics Engine)
 - Separate Tail Worker architecture for efficient metrics exporting

 ## Basic Usage